Arnavion/async-build/README.md

 This package is no longer maintained.

+If you have questions about this repository, open an issue at https://github.com/Arnavion/archived-repos-issues

 ---

 async-build is a simple build system built around caolan/async - essentially a thin wrapper around async.auto